ETAO PODCAST, EPISODE 127.

 • Monographs, the precursors to NFTs, were indeed created by Anil Dash and Kevin McCoy as a solution to the quite specific problem of wealthy art collectors wanting to “own” digital art.

 • Thinking though that notion of commissions on aftermarket sales of the NFTs associated with artworks, yeah, that’s absolutely something that we could achieve without the blockchain, using ordinary contracts, royalties, and chains of trust—but it’s also an example of a potentially useful idea that could get normalized in the course of our current, NFT-crazed market moment.

-• Dan Olson’s truly excellent video on NFTs wasn’t our when Star and I talked.
-I did however have his then-recent conversation with Matt Condon and Jonathan Mann in mind.
+• Dan Olson’s truly excellent video on NFTs wasn’t out at time of recording.
+Drew did however have his then-recent conversation with Matt Condon and Jonathan Mann in mind.
 (Also, the Foldable Human himself had already read a draft of the script for his video on stream).

 • Generative Adversarial Networks are utterly fascinating, and they have enormous potential.

 “All The People Say (Season 5)” by Carpe Demon.

 “Underwater (ft.
 Star St. Germain),” “Apartment (Vodka Mix),” and “Art Room” from the HoloVista Original Soundtrack by Mariode.

 We’re on Apple Podcasts, Google Podcasts, Stitcher, Amazon Music, Spotify, PocketCasts, Podyssey, and everywhere else.
 You can also subscribe using good old-fashioned RSS.

 Logo by Aaron Perry-Zucker, using Icons by by Llisole, Dávid Gladiš, Atif Arshad, Daniel Nochta, Mike Rowe, Jakub Čaja, Raji Purcell and IconsGhost from the Noun Project.